Hyoyeon: Career

-Girls' Generation
+2007–2017: Girls' Generation, television shows and solo career

 Hyoyeon officially debuted as a member of Girls' Generation, a South Korean girl group formed by SM Entertainment, in August 2007.
 In July 2007, before the official debut Girls' Generation had their first stage performance on Mnet's School of Rock, where the group performed their first single, "Into the New World" (다시 만난 세계; Dasi mannan segye).
 On August 5, 2007, the group officially made their debut on SBS's Inkigayo, where they performed the same song.
 Girls' Generation subsequently released their self-titled debut studio album in November 2007, which was preceded by the singles "Girls' Generation" (소녀시대; Sonyeo sidae).

-On January 7, 2009 the group released their extended play (EP) Gee, its title track claimed the number-one position on KBS's Music Bank for a record-breaking nine consecutive weeks, becoming the longest-running number-one song on Music Bank until 2012, when Psy's "Gangnam Style" claimed the top spot for ten consecutive weeks.
-Girls' Generation's second studio album, Oh!, was released in January 2010.
-In September 2010, Girls' Generation released the Japanese version of "Genie" as their debut single in Japan.
-After releasing three singles in Japan, their debut eponymous Japanese studio album was released in June 2011.
-The album was met with tremendous success in Japan, peaking atop the Japanese Oricon Albums Chart and becoming the first album by a foreign girl group to top the Oricon chart.
-Girls' Generation's third Korean studio album, The Boys, was released in October 2011.
-The album was released in the United States by Interscope Records, marking Girls' Generation's debut album in the country.
+On January 7, 2009, the group released their extended play (EP) Gee, its title track claimed the number-one position on KBS's Music Bank for a record-breaking nine consecutive weeks, becoming the longest-running number-one song on Music Bank until 2012, when Psy's "Gangnam Style" claimed the top spot for ten consecutive weeks.

-On May 17, 2022 SM Entertainment announced that Girls' Generation will have a full-group comeback for their fifteenth anniversary in August, ending their five-year hiatus, which will include Hyoyeon.